leitingzhang/leitingzhang.github.io/_pages/about.md

 # News

 ### 2025.09.15
-We warmly welcome two colleagues joining our team, Dr. Hwamyung Jang (researcher) and Dr. Selen Gunaydin (visiting postdoc)!
+We warmly welcome two colleagues joining our team, Dr. Hwamyung Jang (researcher) and Dr. Selen Gunaydin (postdoc)!

 ### 2025.09.09
 Jackie and Inti participated in the 76<sup>th</sup> Annual Meeting of the International Society of Electrochemistry (ISE) in Mainz, Germany, and presented their posters.